 NOTE: Subd.
 2. is affected by 2009 Wis.
 Acts 28 and 309.
 The 2 treatments are mutually inconsistent.
 Subd.
 2. is shown as affected by the last enacted act, 2009 Wis.
 Act 309.
 As affected by 2009 Wis.
-Act 28, it reads:
+Act 28, it reads: 2.
+If a school district is created or a public or private school opens after July

-- 2. If a school district is created or a public or private school opens after July 1, 2009, the school board or governing body of the private school shall have in effect a school safety plan for each public or private school within 3 years of its creation or opening. - (b) A school safety plan shall be created with the active participation of appropriate parties, as specified by the school board or governing body of the private school.
+If a school district is created or a public or private school opens after July 1, 2009, the school board or governing body of the private school shall have in effect a school safety plan for each public or private school within 3 years of its creation or opening.

+- (b) A school safety plan shall be created with the active participation of appropriate parties, as specified by the school board or governing body of the private school.
 The appropriate parties may include local law enforcement officers, fire fighters, school administrators, teachers, pupil services professionals, as defined in s.
 118.257 (1) (c), and mental health professionals.
 A school safety plan shall include general guidelines specifying procedures for emergency prevention and mitigation, preparedness, response, and recovery.
 The plan shall also specify the process for reviewing the methods for conducting drills required to comply with the plan. - (c) The school board or governing body of the private school shall determine which persons are required to receive school safety plan training and the frequency of the training.
-The training shall be based upon the school district's or private school's prioritized needs, risks, and vulnerabilities. - (d) Each school board and the governing body of each private school shall review the school safety plan at least once every 3 years after the plan goes into effect. - (4m) No school board, private school, or charter school may knowingly do any of the following: - (a) Purchase or use free-flowing elemental mercury for any purpose.

-- (b) Purchase or use a mercury-containing compound or an instrument or measuring device that contains mercury unless one of the following exceptions applies: - 1.
+The training shall be based upon the school district's or private school's prioritized needs, risks, and vulnerabilities. - (d) Each school board and the governing body of each private school shall review the school safety plan at least once every 3 years after the plan goes into effect. - (4m) No school board, private school, or charter school may knowingly do any of the following: - (a) Purchase or use free-flowing elemental mercury for any purpose. - (b) Purchase or use a mercury-containing compound or an instrument or measuring device that contains mercury unless one of the following exceptions applies: - 1.
 No reasonably acceptable, mercury-free alternative exists, in which case the school board, private school, or charter school shall use a compound, instrument, or measuring device containing the lowest mercury content available. - 2.
 The purchase or use of the compound, instrument, or measuring device is required under federal law. - 3.
-The only mercury-added component in the instrument or measuring device is a button cell battery. - (c) Beginning January 1, 2012, store free-flowing elemental mercury or, unless one of the exceptions under par. (b) applies, store a mercury-containing compound or an instrument or measuring device that contains mercury.
+The only mercury-added component in the instrument or measuring device is a button cell battery. - (c) Beginning January 1, 2012, store free-flowing elemental mercury or, unless one of the exceptions under par. (b) applies, store a mercury-containing compound or an instrument or measuring device that contains mercury. - (5) Each school board shall require every employee of the school district governed by the school board to receive training provided by the department in identifying children who have been abused or neglected and in the laws and procedures under s.
+48.981 governing the reporting of suspected or threatened child abuse and neglect.
+A school district employee shall receive that training within the first 6 months after commencing employment with the school district and at least once every 5 years after that initial training.